ibm-cloud-docs/data-virtualization/ha.md

 {: #ha_v2_ha}
 -->

-High availability disaster recovery (HADR) on {{site.data.keyword.Db2_on_Cloud_short}} Enterprise and Standard plans is provided by leveraging the support of native Db2 HADR.
+High availability disaster recovery (HADR) on Data Virtualization Enterprise and Standard plans is provided by leveraging the support of native Db2 HADR.

 - Each HADR system consists of 3 nodes located in different independent availability zones.